Accessory Exercises for Squats – Introduction

 You can also hold the weight overhead instead of down by your side – the waiter’s walk.

-While this won’t strengthen your grip, it’s still good for your core and will also increase shoulder stability.
+While this won’t strengthen your grip, it’s still good for your core and increases shoulder stability.

 Kettlebell Farmer Walks